MadMouse/techtest-saltpay/docs/Roadmap.md

 ### MVP-Drop 3 (TBD)

-- Gameification of Albums (title anagram, Guess the year, Artist to album, Album to artis) -
+- Gamification of Albums (title anagram, Guess the year, Artist to album, Album to artist) -
 -